Skip to content

 An Issuer’s cardholder can create tokens for free at storefronts or in digital wallets.
 We recommend creating one in a digital wallet of your choice to understand the webhook events, API fields, and effects of updating a token.
 To do so, follow the Digital Wallets guide for manual provisioning first.

-If you prefer to test Tokens API in test mode, you can create a test mode authorization with the wallet field set to one of the available choices.
+If you prefer to test the Tokens API, you can create a test authorization with the wallet field set to one of the available choices.
 The token field is set on the resulting authorization.
 You can then use the API methods on this token as normal.
 In these scenarios, not all fields are set, including network_data, and this token isn’t used for subsequent test authorizations.

 The Tokens API